Jeffrey Holton

 Picture

-Jeff has been in ministry for well over two decades.
-He currently serves as Campus Pastor at West Bradenton Baptist Southside Campus in Bradenton, Florida.
+Jeff has been in full-time ministry for thirty years.
+He currently serves as Executive Director at Anchor House Ministry at SeaPort Manatee in Palmetto, FL and he is a part-time Campus Pastor at West Bradenton Southside in Bradenton, Florida.

-Jeff Has authored an Advent Devotional (The Advent of Jesus) and a devotional on the book of James (James: Where Faith and Life Meet).
-Both are available on Amazon.
+Jeff Has authored recently published (Nov.
+2025) his commentary on Revelation titled Revelation for My Friends, A Lent Devotional (A Spiritual Journey to Lent), an Advent Devotional (The Advent of Jesus), and a devotional on the book of James (James: Where Faith and Life Meet).
+All four are available on Amazon.

 He is married to Carrie and they have four children, Micaiah, Gabe, Simon, and Berea.